c20d-us/TootRSS/README.md

 **Note:** Critical access and API keys must be encrypted with Fernet and the resulting encrypted tokens stored in the settings file (or provided as environment variables).
 You can generate a Fernet key and create encrypted tokens using that key with the online Fernet utility located [here](https://8gwifi.org/fernet.jsp).

-**Note:** _**DO NOT**_ store your actual Fernet key in the settings file.
+**Note:** _**DO NOT**_ store your Fernet key in the settings file.
 You should supply the Fernet key either by passing it as an argument to the utility, or by setting the environment variable `FERNET_KEY` with the appropriate Fernet key value.